What happens when the highest quality lenses meet with an action sports eyewear brand?

 So if you’re particularly set on keeping your next pair of sunglasses with Zeiss lenses for a super long time, I’d recommend choosing a simple smoke/black lens, which will be much more likely to stand the test of time.

-Wrapping up our hunt for quality travel sunglasses
+Wrapping up our hunt for quality beach sunglasses

 LiP’s Zeiss lenses sunglasses are our favourites on the market for a number of reasons: